Pietro Volpes

+He was born in Palermo.
 He studied first with Giuseppe Patania, then with Andrea D'Antoni.
 Because of his antipathy to the Bourbon rule of Naples, he was never in competition for stipends to study in Rome.
 He had fought in 1848 with the revolutionary forces in Sicily.
 In 1858, he did get permission to travel to Rome, where he stayed two years.